 List and explain the eight primary skills required for critical thinking.

 Demonstrate the use of each of the critical thinking skills in evaluating information.

 Explain why critical thinking skills are necessary and elaborate on the hazards of passive thinking.

-Effectively compare and contrast information from various sources and opine as to the accuracy and validity of the information encountered.
+Effectively compare and contrast information from various sources and opine about the accuracy and validity of the information encountered.

-Analyze various messages to include works of art, newspaper clippings, news broadcasts, commercials, and others, breaking them down into components and expressing views on the real message contained.
+Analyze various messages to include art, newspaper clippings, news broadcasts, commercials, and others, breaking them down into components and expressing views on the real statement contained.

-Evaluate information for accuracy, inaccuracy, and hidden meanings, and express opinions as to the originator's true intent.
+Evaluate information for accuracy, inaccuracy, and hidden meanings, and express opinions about the originator's real intent.

 Group messages, objects, abstract ideas, and the like and defend decisions on group placement.

-Demonstrate an ability to make deductions and inductions when presented with complex and sometimes misleading information, and express own opinions on the information.
+Demonstrate an ability to make deductions and inductions when presented with complex and sometimes misleading information and express opinions on the information.